Alstrom Point Sunset Photo Tour

 - Small group size capped at 5 people to ensure personalized instruction and individualized attention.

-- We go out for the best light late in the evening and have even timed many outings with the full moon rise.
+- We go out for the best light late in the evening.
+If you have flexibility in your dates, try to come for a full moonrise!

 - Milky Way outings and overnight camping trips can be arranged if interested.
 Contact Us for more info.